 It’s never too early to start thinking about your Thanksgiving menu.
 Whether you are hosting the meal or just attending a friend or family gathering, you usually are expected to bring at least one dish.
-Today, I thought I would share my recipe for a green bean casserole.
+This easy green bean casserole is a classic Thanksgiving dish everyone is sure to love.

 Now, for the record, I do top mine with the traditional french-fried onions.
 I know they aren’t good for you, but I can’t help it.
 I LOVE them!
 Since I only make this once or twice a year, I do splurge and put them on top.
 If you use the french-fried onions, this casserole won’t be gluten-free, but you can top it with cheddar cheese instead for an equally delicious (real food) casserole.